 WordPress vs Website Builders: Which Platform Is Right for You?

-If you don’t have design experience, using the included templates with an Online Website Builder will make building your website a lot easier.
+If you don’t have design experience, using the included templates with a Website Builder will make building your website a lot easier.
 The templates may be limited and not allow you to change them, which is why you might want to consider using WordPress with access to third-party themes.

 If you plan to use WordPress, make sure to include monthly or annual hosting into your budget.
-Likewise, if you use an Online Website Builder, make sure to consider how much the overall cost versus using WordPress with a hosting company.
+Likewise, if you use a Website Builder, make sure to consider how much the overall cost is versus using WordPress with a hosting company.
 Some DIY Website Builders could cost more than using WordPress.

-The difference in choosing WordPress or an Online Website Builder generally comes down to expertise, functionality and you.
+The difference in choosing WordPress vs Website Builders generally comes down to expertise, functionality and you.
 WordPress typically attracts users who are confident in their technical abilities and desire nearly limitless functions of their website.
 However, you do not necessarily need those abilities to choose WordPress to build your website.